API Reference

 n_iter: int

-converged: bool
+converged: bool | None

 elapsed_time: float

-class normix.fitting.em.BatchEMFitter(*, max_iter=200, tol=0.001, verbose=0, regularization='none', e_step_backend='jax', m_step_backend='cpu', m_step_method='newton')[source]
+class normix.fitting.em.BatchEMFitter(*, algorithm='em', max_iter=200, tol=0.001, verbose=0, regularization='none', e_step_backend='jax', m_step_backend='cpu', m_step_method='newton', eta_update=None)[source]

 Bases: object

-Batch EM algorithm with dual-loop architecture.
+Batch EM / MCECM algorithm with dual-loop architecture.

-Runs E-step (all data) -> M-step -> regularize until convergence.
 Convergence is measured by relative parameter change in the normal parameters (mu, gamma, L_Sigma), excluding subordinator (GIG) parameters.

 Loop selection is automatic:

-• lax.scan when both backends are ‘jax’ and verbose <= 1
+• lax.scan when both backends are ‘jax’, verbose <= 1, algorithm=’em’, and no eta_update rule

-• Python for-loop otherwise (CPU backends, or verbose >= 2)
+• Python for-loop otherwise

 Parameters: